madhurs1/cyclistic-bike-share-analysis/README.md

 7. Are there any problems with the data?
 A- There are some missing and duplicate data in the tables but it shouldn't be a problem in our analysis.

+## Process

+Now we have to process the data to clean, organize and process the data for analysis.

+Guiding questions for our data processing.

+1. What tools are you choosing and why?
+A- Here for processing as well as for the other steps of our data analysis we are going to use Microsoft Excel.

+2. Have you ensured your data’s integrity?
+A- Yes i have ensured data's integrity.
+The data integrity has 3 aspects for it, being accuracy, completeness and consistency.
+The data is accurate since it is cited and made public.
+The data is also complete as it contains all the needed parameters for this analysis. it is also consistent since it is organized in a consistent format.

+3. What steps have you taken to ensure that your data is clean?
+A- I have checked for duplicates in data and found non.
+Also there are some nil data in tables but we can choose to ignore them since they would not be necessary for our analysis.
+Also since we are using MS-Excel, the original .CSV file from source is opened in excel.
+In the next step i have added two different columns in the table, one depicting ride length for every individual ride taken.
+Second column depicts the day of the week that the ride had occurred.

+4. How can you verify that your data is clean and ready to analyze?
+A- Since the data has been checked for duplicates and done some necessary calculations we can check and verify for it's organization for analysis step.